ndob/ruuvimonitor/README.md

 # Ruuvi monitor
 Lightweight data collector and webui for Ruuvi devices.
-The idea behind is that this runs fine on Raspberry PI 1B with handful of Ruuvi tags.
+The idea behind is that this runs fine on Raspberry PI 1B with a handful of Ruuvi tags.

 ## Usage
 ### Installation